What Is Post-Weld Heat Treatment and Why Does It Matter?

 Toughness Recovery Process

-• Soak carbon steels at 1,100°F to 1,400°F.
+• Soak carbon steels at about 1,100°F to 1,400°F when the qualified procedure allows it.

-• Hold long enough for stress redistribution.
+• Hold long enough for stress redistribution through the section.

 • Preserve strength while restoring ductility and crack resistance.

-This process refines microstructure, reduces cracking risk, and improves load response in pressure vessels and pipelines.
+This process refines the microstructure, reduces cracking risk, and improves load response in pressure vessels and pipelines.
+When you specify PWHT correctly, you help free the weld from brittle behavior and extend service life.

 When Is Post-Weld Heat Treatment Used?

+In pipelines, especially HSLA systems, you rely on it to reduce brittle fracture and hydrogen-induced cracking.
 For heavy machinery and structural steel, you choose PWHT to improve fatigue life and resist load-driven failure.

-In aerospace and automotive welds, you use it to raise toughness and stabilize cracking resistance so components can pass strict performance criteria.
+In aerospace and automotive welds, you use it to raise toughness and stabilize cracking resistance so parts can meet strict performance criteria.
+In storage tanks and process equipment, you may use it to support corrosion resistance in hazardous service.

 PWHT Temperature Ranges by Metal